Stab series: How Can We Measure Image Stabilization? (1/3)

 The primary purpose of the CIPA DC-X011 specification is to define measurement methods for evaluating image stabilization performance in digital cameras, ensuring consistent and comparable results across manufacturers.
 The first version of the standard has been adopted as ISO/CD 20954-1, and a new revision is under review to include modern sensor technologies and more realistic motion simulation.

 To test stabilization, the camera is mounted on a CIPA-certified vibration simulator that reproduces natural hand shake under controlled lighting.
 Hundreds of images are captured, with and without stabilization, of an edge target composed of black-and-white tiles and natural texture patterns used to analyze blur.
-CIPA measures the ratio between the longest exposure times that remain acceptably sharp with and without enabling the stabilization solution under test.
+CIPA measures the ratio between the longest exposure times that remain acceptably sharp with and without the stabilization solution under test enabled.
 This ratio is expressed in Exposure Values (EV), where 1 EV means the ability to shoot with twice the exposure time without a visible blur difference.

 CIPA DC-X011 Standard Extract